bulletmark/pinstall/README.md

                          [-f REQUIREMENTS_FILE] [-r] [-i [PACKAGE ...]] [-R] [args ...]

-Creates a Python virtual environment using uv (experimental).
+Creates a Python virtual environment using uv.

 Runs `uv venv` to create a `.venv/` (optionally for the specified Python name, or path, or pyenv Python version) then installs all package